Improvement and assessment framework

 All CCGs are assessed by NHS England every quarter to ensure that they are delivering quality services that provide better outcomes for patients.

-Read more here about how the CCG’s year-end assurance assessment for 2016/17 was rated “Outstanding”.
+Read more here about how the CCG’s year-end assurance assessment for 2017-18 has been rated “Outstanding” for the second consecutive year.

-The CCG improvement and assessment framework for 2016-17 sets out four domains and six clinical indicators that reflect the key elements of a well led effective clinical commissioner and underpin assurance discussions between CCGs and NHS England, whilst identifying ongoing ambitions for CCG development.
+The CCG improvement and assessment framework for 2017-18 sets out the domains and clinical indicators that reflect the key elements of a well led effective clinical commissioner and underpin assurance discussions between CCGs and NHS England, whilst identifying ongoing ambitions for CCG development.

-Our performance is captured within the Hull CCG Annual Report and Accounts 2016–17 on pages 22 – 58.
-You can view the full Annual Report and Accounts for 2016-17 here.
+Our performance is captured within the Hull CCG Annual Report and Accounts 2017-18 on pages 36-44.
+You can view the full Annual Report and Accounts for 2017-18 here

 My NHS Improvement Assessment Framework (IAF) indicators